mkalkbrenner/PPUC/README.md

 ## Troubleshooting

-If the autodection of the USB ports during `pio run --target upload` doesn't succeed you need to specify them explicitly.
+If the auto detection of the USB ports during `pio run --target upload` doesn't succeed you need to specify them explicitly.
 Run `pio device list` to list the available ports.
 Force the usage of a specifc USB port during upload:
 ```
 pio run --target upload --device XYZ